Energy & Natural Resources

 - Dealing with performance and payment bond claims;

-- Advising clients on OSHA and construction project safety issues, including providing clients with guidance in the area of pipeline safety.
+- Advising clients on OSHA and construction project safety issues, including providing clients with guidance in the area of pipeline and transportation safety; and

 These services ensure our clients’ compliance with applicable law, and just as importantly, enhance the prospect of successful projects and increase the likelihood that litigation can be avoided.
 However, if necessary, we are equally adept at handling construction disputes and litigation.